apidaze/localtunnel_ngrok_example/README.md

 # Run the server

-Replace the apiKey in public/index.html with the application key you got from APIdaze.

 Type "node server.js" in a terminal.
 You can also make you web application widely available by deploying it on any Web PaaS service like e.g. Heroku.

 ## Customize